 Each school will continue to follow all COVID-19 protocols on the days of the exams, including social distancing, wearing masks and frequent handwashing.

 As you may have heard, the federal government will not grant states a waiver for 3-8 testing this year, as they did in 2020 due to COVID-19.
 This means that schools across the state will administer the 3-8 exams in April and May.
 However, the state has waived using these exams for accountability purposes.

 In response to the unusual circumstances all schools have experienced over the past year, the State Education Department also has reduced the number of questions on the exams and reduced each exam to one session, which will only have multiple-choice questions.
 The exams will be untimed and students will be able to take a break if needed.

 The 3-8 exams will be given on the following days:

 |Thursday, May 6||Math||

-PLEASE NOTE: All students who will not participate in testing – whether in-person or distance learners – will have a day of asynchronous learning from home.
+PLEASE NOTE: All students who will not participate in testing – whether in-person or distance learners – will have a day of distance learning from home.

 The state is requiring only the written Science exam this year for students in grade 4 and grade 8.
 The performance or lab portion is not required this year.

 |Tuesday, June 8||Science||